zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Gia begins by asking, “Why are the negotiations on this d eal taking so long?”
 “Negotiation” is the process of trying to reach an agree ment – trying to agree with another person or another business, when each side “compr omises,” that is, each side gives in a little.
 For example I want to buy a  new car and the person selling it says, “It’s 20,000 dollars,” and I say, “Oh, th at’s too much.
 How about 18,000 dollars?” and the person selling – the seller – says, “Oh, no.  I could only go as low as 19,000 dollars,” and you say, “I’ll give you 18,500 cash.
 I have the money with me,” and he says, “Okay, I’ll take it.”
 That’ s a negotiation.
 Negotiations are always about time, power, and knowledg e.
 That is, if you have a long time to wait or you need something done right away, if you have knowledge about what the other person wants, and fina lly if you have some other sort of influence or power over that person, all those t hings will affect your negotiation.

 Gia wants to know why the negotiations on this deal (thi s agreement) are taking so long – are lasting such a long time.
 She says, “I thou ght we would be putting the finishing touches on it by now.”
 The expression “to put the finishing (or final) touches on (something)” means to be making small changes i n order to finish something so that it’s perfect.
-The idea is that most o f the important work has already been completed.
+The idea is that most of the important work has already been completed.

 Logan says, “The other side (the people they are negotia ting with) is holding out for more concessions.”
 “To hold out” is a two-word phra sal verb meaning to delay agreeing to something because you are waiting to receive something more; usually we say you “hold out for” something.
 For example,  someone wants to offer you a job and they offer you 50,000 dollars a yea r, and you say, “Uh, I’m not too sure.
 Let me think about it,” and you wait, and yo u wait.
 You are holding out for more money.
 The boss may call you back and say, “Well, I’m sorry.
 I need to make a decision, it’s been a week,” and you say, “Just one more day,” and he says, “Okay.
 Just one more day.”
 As time goes on the boss be comes more and more desperate.
 He need to hire someone, and so you m ay get what you want because you have made him wait; you have used time to your advantage in the negotiation.
 The same is true when you go to buy, for example, a new car at a place that sells a lot of cars.
 The more time you can take with the salesperson, the more likely they will be to negotiate with you.
 B ecause they’ve spent all that time with you they don’t want to have you walk away, and they having wasted an hour for example on trying to sell you a car.
 Well, the  other side is holding out for concessions.
 “Concessions” are things that you agree to do in order to reach an agreement.
 It’s like a compromise; you say, “Well, okay.
 I can’t give you more